dapr/proposals/20250322-actors-pubsub.md

 Like the declarative subscription, this identifies a route on the actor that:
 - Maps to the `pubsub` component
-- Subscribes to the `orders` topic or queue nme
+- Subscribes to the `orders` topic or queue name
 - Handles subscriptions using the `ProcessOrders` method implemented on the actor

 When used without a paired declarative subscription, these routes are identified exclusively at startup and are **not**